Gewehr 29/40 Mauser

 Frequently Asked Questions

-The Gewehr 29/40 Mauser is a World War II German 'substitute standard' rifle.
-It was produced by Steyr in Austria using captured Polish WZ-29 rifle parts and facilities after the occupation of Poland.
+The Gewehr 29/40 Mauser is a 'substitute standard' rifle used by the German military during WWII.
+It was assembled by Steyr in Austria using captured Polish WZ-29 rifle parts after the occupation of Radom, Poland.

 Related News